-Both on-page and off-page SEO aim to make your site more friendly, as well as trustworthy, to users and search engines.
+Both on-page, off-page, and technical SEO aim to make your site more friendly, as well as trustworthy, to users and search engines.
 When search engine crawlers see how friendly your website is to them and users, it increases the chances that your site will rank well for different searches.

 Website A isn’t responsive, which means users on tablets or smartphones will have a tough time navigating and using the site.
 Website B, however, is responsive, which means a better user experience for tablet, smartphone, and desktop users.

 For search engines, it’s an easy decision which website is more friendly: Website A.

 Of course, how search engines work is a bit more complicated than that.
 Today, search engines use more than 200 different factors to generate search results, which means a lot of different elements influence your placement in search results.

 Congrats!
 You now know how SEO works.
 How can you make SEO marketing work for your business, though?
 And by work for you, we mean help your company increase its rankings and traffic, plus its online revenue.